-In courses with a practical component, eg Visual Arts, Music, Drama, Physical Education Studies, Materials Design and Technology and Languages, the marks for the practical and written components of the course are submitted separately to the SCSA at the end of Year 12, but not Year 11.
+In courses with a practical component, eg Visual Arts, Music, Drama, Media Production and Analysis, Physical Education Studies, Materials Design and Technology and Languages, the marks for the practical and written components of the course are submitted separately to the SCSA at the end of Year 12, but not Year 11.

-In Year 11 school reports to parents some, but not all, of these courses report practical and written marks separately; in Year 12 school reports to parents, ATAR courses report the two components separately.
+In Year 11 the School reports to parents on some, but not all, of these courses practical and written marks separately; in Year 12 the School reports to parents, on ATAR courses and reports the two components separately.